nroi/flexo/README.md

 ## Development

-Details about design decisions and the terminology used in the code are described [here](flexo/terminology.md).
+Details about design decisions, and the terminology used in the code, are described [here](flexo/terminology.md).

 The following packages are required to build and test flexo: